Amazon shoots promotional film at ISU

 Representatives from Amazon and small business owners from across the state were on Illinois State’s campus August 9 to shoot footage for a video promoting entrepreneurs and how they can join Amazon’s network of sellers.
 Film crews set up at the State Farm Hall of Business to record interviews of both small business owners and the Amazon team.

-Illinois State alumna Kristin Rae ’07 helped bring Amazon to campus.
+Family and Consumer Sciences alumna Kristin Rae ’07 helped bring Amazon to campus.
 Rae runs her business, Inspire International, from her home in Normal and sells her products through the Amazon Marketplace.
 Rae’s first brand, Inspire Travel Luggage, specializes in cosmetic and toiletry luggage cases and travel bags.
 The promotional video will in part highlight her story and how she has grown her small business.